Favorite Cream Cheese Frosting

 How to Prevent Runny Cream Cheese Frosting

 Cream cheese frosting will be thin and runny if you’re not careful about the type of cream cheese you use.
-Make sure you use an 8 ounce block of full fat cream cheese, not low fat cream cheese and not cream cheese spread sold in a tub.
+Make sure you use an 8 ounce (226g) brick of full-fat cream cheese, not low-fat cream cheese and not cream cheese spread sold in a tub.
 Save cream cheese spread for bagels and low fat cream cheese for cooking.

-The #1 reason bakers end up with runny frosting is because they’re accidentally using cream cheese spread instead of a block.
+The #1 reason bakers end up with runny frosting is because they’re accidentally using cream cheese spread instead of a brick.
 There’s a HUGE difference!
-For the best, thickest, and most successful frosting, use the blocks of real cream cheese.
+For the best, thickest, and most successful frosting, use the bricks of real cream cheese.

 Only 5 Ingredients